310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es.md

 #### <div mt="rare"></div> 1/3
 {% img /img/es/birthdaystory/es/midori/minitalk_1.jpg %}
 {% bubble Midori %}
 A-Anzu-san… Hello.
-Do you have work to do as a producer today, even though it's the summer holidays?
+Do you have work to do as a producer today, even during the summer holidays?

 Hm?
 Me…?
 I was asleep, but then Morisawa-senpai suddenly invaded my home…